turbot/steampipe-plugin-oci/docs/tables/oci_mysql_channel.md

 # Table: oci_mysql_channel

-A Channel connecting a DB System to an external entity.
+A channel connects a DB system to an external entity, establishing replication from a source to a target.

 ## Examples